leanprover/logic_and_proof_lean3/propositional_logic_in_lean.rst

        It can fill multiple lines. -/

     example (A : Prop) : A → A :=
-    suppose A,         -- assume the antecedent
-    show A, from this  -- use it to establish the conclusion
+    assume : A,         -- assume the antecedent show A, from this  -- use it to establish the conclusion

 Exercises